Terraform ECS Fargate Example

 and terraform apply

-at this point, in the AWS ECS dashboard we should see our Fargate cluster and our "hello-world-container"
+again, in the AWS ECS dashboard we should see our Fargate cluster and our "hello-world-container"

 task.

-Step 8: Run our application
+Step 8: Run Our Application

 Now with everything setup, we can finally run our container.